Hands on. Minds on.

 To live the culture of Virginia Tech is a once-in-a-lifetime experience.
 Ask our alumni.
 Ask our students.
 And come see for yourself.

 Virginia Tech Traditions

 Virginia Tech was established in 1872 as Virginia Agricultural and Mechanical College (VAMC) as an all male, all Virginian, all military college with only two majors and 132 students by the end of the first academic year.
 In 1944, we adopted the formal name Virginia Polytechnic Institute and State University.
 Now a co-ed school with 42% female and 58% male, we have more than 31,000 students from all 50 states, 89 countries and offer over 75 undergraduate majors.

 We have a rich history of traditions from our beloved, world-famous mascot, the HokieBird; to our distinctive school colors: Chicago maroon and burnt orange.
 One of our oldest unique traditions, dating back to 1912, is our class rings tradition.

 Dining takes the cake

 We hope you're hungry.
-Virginia Tech's dining options consistently rank among the best in the nation—including No. 1 in best campus food in The Princeton Review's "Best 371 Colleges: 2010 Edition" and No. 4 in the “Best 378 Colleges: 2014 Edition.
-Read more
+Virginia Tech's dining options consistently rank among the best in the nation—including No. 1 in both best cafeteria variety and best quality food by College Prowler in 2014 and No. 4 in the Princeton Review's "Best 378 Colleges: 2014 Edition."

 Living and learning

-Virginia Tech has nearly 30 residence halls, with accommodations ranging from traditional residence halls to unique living-learning communities, residential colleges, and themed housing.
+Virginia Tech has nearly 30 residence halls and a wide variety of accomodations.
 Read more

 One for every interest